-On Friday evening, 22 April, the Planetarium will be joining a world-wide celebration to mark humanity’s first trip into space, the flight of Russian cosmonaut, Yuri Gagarin.
-Yuri’s Night Space Party will feature a DJ, a talk from Mars One candidate Dianne McGrath, and a special screening of the planetarium show Dawn of the Space Age.
+On the evening of Wednesday 12th, the Planetarium will join the world-wide celebration to mark humanity’s first trip into space - the flight of Russian cosmonaut, Yuri Gagarin.
+Yuri’s Night Space Party will feature a DJ, an engaging discussion on space exploration and a planetarium show that will take you on a journey to the far reaches of the universe.

 12pm: Tycho to the Moon - meet Tycho, a dog who doesn't just howl at the Moon but wants to go there!

 1pm: Tilt - come on a whirlwind adventure to find out how the seasons work.

 2pm: Capturing the Cosmos - a new way of looking at the sky to better understand our universe.

 3pm: Our Living Climate - explore the science of Earth's amazing and ever-changing climate.

 See the Melbourne Planetarium's What's On listing for more details.

 Sunrise & Sunset Times

 |*Daylight savings ends at 3am, Sunday 2 April

 The Moon will be at perigee (closest to Earth) on Friday 28th at a distance of 359,323 km.